FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and Council Council - 18th February 2022.md

 be made more aware of all potential energy saving proposals and be encouraged, rather

 than mandated, into availing of same.
+Following these discussions, the Mayor directed that
+---
-Following these discussions, the Mayor directed that--- a vote be taken on the proposal from Cllr Hartigan that the amendment not be made and
+a vote be taken on the proposal from Cllr Hartigan that the amendment not be made and

 the result of the voting was as follows: